mantouxtestfeatherfoil541/chatgpt-wrapper/README.md

 - `~/.local/share/applications/chatgpt-wrapper.desktop`
 - `~/.local/share/icons/hicolor/128x128/apps/chatgpt-wrapper.png`

+No AppImage or linuxdeploy download is required, so it works fully offline.
 After it completes, launch **ChatGPT Desktop** from your application menu or via the launcher path.

 ## Uninstall